 SELECT … FROM tab WHERE … LIMIT 100

 What you have just seen is a classical recipe for disaster.
 Why that?
 The first query might be highly efficient and execute on milliseconds.
 However, what about the second one?
 Can anybody be sure that it also takes just milliseconds?
 No, because if the WHERE clause is not selective, the count might yield a really high number.
 Just recently our support team had a typical case: The second query took 9 (!) minutes to complete.

-You have to ask yourself.
-Do you really want to wait for minutes to have an exact page count?
-The user has to wait minutes just to figure out that his query has yielded exactly 4.353.902.535 pages?
-How many people do you know, who ever checked more than maybe the first 5 pages?
+Therefore you have to ask yourself: Do you really want to wait for minutes to have an exact page count?
+The user has to wait minutes just to figure out that his query has yielded exactly 4.353.902.535 pages.
+How many people do you know, whoever checked more than maybe the first 5 pages?